-Bruern Abbey School caters exclusively for boys diagnosed with learning difficulties and prepares them for Common Entrance to mainstream public schools; learning difficulties should not preclude academic success.
+Bruern Abbey School caters exclusively for boys diagnosed with learning difficulties and prepares them for Common Entrance and GCSEs to mainstream public schools, and beyond.
+We firmly believe that learning difficulties should not preclude academic success.

 Bruern provides a tailored education in inspiring surroundings and maintains high expectations for all boys’ academic futures.
 Bespoke and expert teaching coupled with a broad appreciation of the value of all-round education, enhances boys' self-esteem thereby creating an atmosphere conducive to success.

-In many respects, Bruern is a traditional preparatory school, with breadth to the curriculum, including French to Common Entrance, full and varied sports, activities and cultural programmes and the adherence to good manners, self-discipline and common courtesy.
-We place great emphasis on experiencing all that prep school life has to offer making every effort to give the boys an action-packed time – be it musical, theatrical, cultural or sporting.
+In many respects, Bruern is a traditional school, with a broad curriculum, full and varied sports, activities and cultural programmes and the adherence to good manners, self-discipline and common courtesy.
+We place great emphasis on experiencing all that prep and senior school life has to offer, making every effort to give the boys an action-packed time – be it musical, theatrical, cultural or sporting.

-Bruern also differs from traditional preparatory schools in a few ways which allow our boys to succeed at Common Entrance and be ready for life beyond.
+Bruern also differs from traditional schools in a number of ways which allow our boys to succeed at Common Entrance, GCSEs and be ready for life beyond.

-- Improving the academics and self-esteem of boys who have been struggling at their previous schools and return them to academically mainstream schools through the Common Entrance exam.
+- Improving the academics and self-esteem of boys who have been struggling at their previous schools and return them to academically mainstream schools through the Common Entrance, the GCSEs or other exams

-- The importance attached to good food and to finding the time for children within their busy schedule to eat, talk, play and relax together without the distraction of television or electronic games.
+- The importance attached to good food and to finding the time for the boys within their busy schedule to eat, talk, play and relax together without the distraction of television or electronic games.